-As of 1930, Olof, Mabel, and Hall had moved away from Wilton Street, and near the heavily Swedish area called Andersonville.
-Hal, 22, now had a job, a real job: “Piano player.”
+As of 1930, Olof, Mabel, and Hal had moved away from Wilton Street, and near the heavily Swedish area called Andersonville.
+The census shows that Hal, 22, now had a real job: “Piano player.”

-Hal needed the money.
+Hal probably needed the money.
 The following year, he married 20-year-old Marion Watson, and by December they were parents to a baby girl.
-(Some of Hal Benson’s children are still living, so I’m not naming any of them.)
+(Some of Hal Benson’s children appear to be still living, so I’m not naming any of them.)

 A second daughter followed, along with an apartment at 5670 N. Ridge Avenue.
 This may have been particularly necessary for Hal’s work, as it put them right next to one of the city’s major entertainment districts.
 Within a mile in any direction he could reach nationally known venues like the Granada or the Aragon Ballroom, major hotels, or smaller nightclubs.
 The crowds in these venues were mainly white, even when the musicians weren’t.